justinkrojos/VARpedia_final/README.md

-# SOFTENG 206 Assignment 3
+# SOFTENG 206 Project / Justin Rojos / Tianren Shen
-This is a prototype for VARpedia.
-A Visual Audio Reading wikipedia search.
+VARpedia is a Visual Audio Reading encyclopaedia.
 This application should be tested in the SOFTENG 206 updated VirtualBox image.

 # Libraries